CIS565-Fall-2013/Project4-Rasterizer/README.md

 -------------------------------------------------------------------------------
 Video:
 -------------------------------------------------------------------------------
-Here is a video of me showing off the interactive camera
+Here is a video of me showing off the interactive camera and viewing modes

+The camera is a bit awkward to use, but its a nice start.
+left-click: rotate-x/y
+left-click-shift: pan-x/y
+left-click-ctrl: zoom / rotate-z

 -------------------------------------------------------------------------------